Using IATI: A guide for NGOs

 Q: Are there risks in putting information into the public domain that might usually be confidential to the organisation (budgets etc)?

 There may be, which is why there is flexibility for excluding data.
-If there are concerns regarding information provided to DFID that might end up in the public domain, this will need to be flagged to DFID in order for them to apply their own exclusion policy where necessary.
-DFID will automatically publish all information received from organisations so NGOs are advised to highlight areas of concern at the time of submitting.
+If there are concerns regarding information provided to DFID that might end up in the public domain, this will need to be flagged to DFID in order for them to apply their own exclusions.
+DFID will automatically publish all IATI data which includes a link to DFID (DFID organsiation identifier and/or activity identifier) on the Development Tracker website.

 Q: Do we have to have a formal exclusion policy that we publish on our website or elsewhere?